acquia/acquia-sdk-php/README.md

 The Acquia SDK for PHP allows developers to build applications on top of [Acquia](https://www.acquia.com/) services.

+Acquia provides open cloud hosting, developer tools and world-class support for Drupal, the open source content management platform that unifies content, community and commerce.

 ## Installation

 The SDK can be installed with [Composer](http://getcomposer.org) by adding this